2012–13 All-Ireland Intermediate Club Hurling Championship

 The 2012–13 All-Ireland Intermediate Club Hurling Championship was the ninth staging of the All-Ireland Intermediate Club Hurling Championship since its establishment by the Gaelic Athletic Association in 2004.
+The competition ran from 7 October 2012 to 10 February 2013.

-The All-Ireland final was played on 10 February 2013 at Croke Park in Dublin, between Clara from Kilkenny and St. Gabriel's from London.
-Clara won the match by 1-16 to 0-13 to claim their first All-Ireland title.
+The All-Ireland final was played on 10 February 2013 at Croke Park in Dublin, between Clara of Kilkenny and St Gabriel's of London, in what was their first championship meeting.
+Clara won the match by 1-16 to 0-13 to claim their first title.

+Clara's Keith Hogan was the championship's top scorer with 2-33.